Ebenezer362/Ebenezer362/Readme.md

 - Exploring new opportunities where data can create impact.
 - Chatting about AI, business intelligence, or even your favorite tech trends!

+This is a repository to showcase my skills and also share the topics of project i have done as well as the link to the projects repositories

+# Table of Contents
+- About
+- Portfolio Projects
+- Education
+- Certificate
+- Contact

+  **Portfolio Projects**

+  In this section I will list the topics of data analytics projects briefly

 # Education
 **Bachelor of Arts in Economics and Mathematics**